Food is the ultimate diplomat.

 “I forgot how shy Filipinos can be, especially when it comes to admitting they have the talent to actually make good food,” Nina Co says.

-These days, Quisina is making room for social impact.
-Co recently launched Quisinera by Quisina wherein she collaborates with housekeepers and other low-wage earners looking to augment their income by leveraging their talent.
+These days, Quisina is making room for social impact and goodwill.
+Co recently launched Quisinera by Quisina where she collaborates with housekeepers and other low-wage earners looking to augment their income by leveraging their talent.
 How?
-By whipping up flavorful dishes unique to their hometown—from Bicol Express made by Grace, a housekeeper in Manila who uses her earnings to visit the son she left in Albay to manok sarsatay by Roger, a bodegero from Cabanatuan who cooks the dish whenever he misses his family.
+By whipping up flavorful dishes unique to their hometown—from Bicol express made by Grace, a housekeeper in Manila who uses her earnings to visit the son she left in Albay to manok sarsatay by Roger, a bodegero from Cabanatuan who cooks the dish whenever he misses his family.

 While working to add more people to her existing band of quisineras, Co was saddened when she saw how resigned these individuals were to their circumstances.
 “They truly believed they couldn’t rise above their situation,” says Co, adding that one challenge she did not expect was recruitment.
 “I thought people would be more game to earn extra, but what happened was I ended up approaching their employers first.
 I forgot how shy Filipinos can be, especially when it comes to admitting they have the talent to actually make good food,” she relates.